aaps/MCmotions/README.md

 # MCmotions
 A minecraft network recorder to record mob and player motions and render these movements in Blender.
-Now with map data / objects !
+Now with map data / map models !

 #requirements !
 quarry, install via pip install quarry !